-- Fellow at Stanford University - CodeX - Center for Legal Informatics, operated by Stanford Computer Science Dept and Stanford Law School, working on A Legal Informatics Approach to AI Alignment.
+- Fellow at Stanford University - CodeX - Center for Legal Informatics, operated by Stanford Computer Science Dept & Stanford Law School, working on A Legal Informatics Approach to AI Alignment.

-- Co-founder of Brooklyn Artificial Intelligence Research and its quantitative investment firm, Brooklyn Investment Group.
+- Co-founder & Chairman of Brooklyn Investment Group.

-A 30-min talk on AI Alignment & Law-Informed AI at Stanford can now be watched at this YouTube link.
+- My talk on AI Alignment & Law-Informed AI at Stanford FutureLaw, April 2023, can be watched at this YouTube link.

-Publications related to AI alignment, and AI applications in law/policy:
+Publications related to AI alignment, and machine learning on legal/regulatory data:

 - Law Informs Code: A legal informatics approach to aligning AI with humans

 - Generalizability: AI and humans-in-the-loop

 - Gov2Vec: Machine learning distributed representations of government institutions and their legal text

 - Natural language processing for legal text

 - Automatically estimating models of human decision-making with AI